Skip to content

 :platforms set Subset of #{:server :client}; controls where the variant runs.

 No fn-valued slots in variant bodies.
-Where today's prior art (Storybook decorators, Histoire setup) takes a function, re-frame2 takes a registered id (reg-decorator :centered-layout {...}); the function lives at the registration site, not at the variant call site.
+Where today's prior art (Storybook decorators, Histoire setup) takes a function, re-frame2 takes a registered id (story/reg-decorator :centered-layout {...}); the function lives at the registration site, not at the variant call site.

 Composed variants — reference parent by id, override by data